slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 Here are the high-level changes that Extension Authors need to keep in mind:

-* Brackets may have more than one full sized editor visible at any given time so Extension Authors must be aware that the API, `DocumentManager.getCurrentDocument()`, will only give you the document of the currently focused editor.
+* Brackets may have more than one full sized editor visible at any given time so Extension Authors must be aware that the API, `DocumentManager.getCurrentDocument()`, only provides access to the document of the currently focused editor.
 This is also a deprecated API so extension authors are encouraged to migrate to `EditorManager.getFocusedEditor().getDocument()`

 * Brackets will no longer have a single working set.
 Each "Editor Pane" as we're calling it, will have its own working set.
 This is probably the most disruptive change because the working set is used quite extensively to monitor various events and provide useful feedback to the user about open documents.
 Extension authors can use `EditorManager.getWorkingSet(FOCUSED_PANE)` to get the focused editor's working set or use `editorManager.getAllWorkingSets()` to get all working sets.
 The latter of which returns an array of arrays.